How the New Testament Canon was Formed

 The NT canon developed, or evolved, over the course of the first 250-300 years of Christian history.
 If the NT had been delivered by an angel, or unearthed as a complete unit it would not be as believable.
 Part of the historical validity of the NT comes from the fact that we can trace its development, albeit not as precisely as we might like.

 I will attempt to trace this development from the introduction of the gospels to the highly disputed Revelation of St John.
-I intend to do this in several parts, along with the content of the first four centuries, so you can "see" this development within the proper historical context.
+I have done this in the main part of the web site along with the content of the first four centuries, so you can "see" this development within the proper historical context.

 Oral Tradition